Threats follow protest arrests

 Griffis said that one of the threats was a voicemail left at the Ector County Courthouse, “saying that they’re gonna come shoot up the town,” he said.

-Griffis said that there was also a threatening message left at the Commissioner’s Court Office.
+Griffis said a threatening message also was left at the Commissioner’s Court office.

 “There’s rumors of people wanting to kill me and none of this have been substantiated.
 I’m sure some of it is actual,” he said adding that on Tuesday a social media post released his home address and that of his ex-wife.

-Griffis said that if ECSO can substantiate the threats, then they will file charges on those people.
+Griffis said that if ECSO can substantiate the threats, they will file charges.

 “That’s ridiculous,” he said.